-In summary, the Plan proposes to pay \$3,696.24 each month.
-Debtors' financial projections demonstrate that Debtor' will receive approximately \$3,700.00 per month in net income after necessary living expenses and post-confirmation taxes have been paid.
+In summary, the Plan proposes to pay \$4,015.01 each month.
+Debtors' financial projections demonstrate that Debtor' will receive approximately \$4,025.00 per month in net income after necessary living expenses and post-confirmation taxes have been paid.
 The final Plan payment is expected to be paid in the beginning of 2022.
-Debtors' actual current income and expenses are attached below in Exhibit B. Debtors show a monthly net profit of approximately \$200.00 per month while the case has been pending.
-Debtors are aware that the proposed plan is not feasible on its face.
-However, they know that this is the only way that they will be able to retain their home and believe that they will be able to bring in the necessary funds to complete the plan payments as proposed.
+Debtors' actual current income and expenses are attached below in Exhibit B. Debtors show a monthly net loss of approximately \$90.00 per month while the case has been pending.